We know it's important to know what's in the products that you use and have in your home. We felt the same way when we created JUDES & CO.

 When we ventured into candle making, we were overwhelmed with the amount of options that are available.
 After extensive research, we've created a product that we are so proud of.
 Our candles were created with you, your home and our environment in mind.

 Let's get deeper and break it down.
+Here's what goes into our eco-friendly coconut soy candles.

 How did we end up with a personal blend of coconut soy wax?
 When choosing our wax we wanted something natural and clean burning.
 A large part of the candle market uses paraffin wax.
 Although there are many attributes that make paraffin wax attractive, the fact that it's a by-product of petroleum had us looking for another option.
 We wanted something that would be more sustainable and eco-friendly for our earth but also something that would be safe to burn in our homes.
 Both coconut wax and soy wax fit that criteria for us.
 When testing, we couldn't choose one that we loved better than the other so we mixed them together and our personal proprietary blend was created.